raceintospace/raceintospace/doc/manual/manual.md

 Select the country(ies) you wish to play and the features you desire.
 The game defaults to single player with the human as the US.
 Selecting a side to be played by a human defaults it to Game Level 1, and selecting a side to be played by computer defaults it to Level 3.
 You can change these values to suit you, of course.

-~~If you selected PLAY BY MAIL in the main menu, that will show at the top in place of PREFERENCES, and both sides will be set to human.~~
+If you selected PLAY BY MAIL in the main menu, that will show at the top in place of PREFERENCES, and both sides will be set to human.

 **Game Level**

 There are 3 levels of difficulty: level 1 is easiest for that side, and 3 the hardest.
 Setting your opponent at a higher level handicaps them, which is why the game defaults computer opponents to level 3.
-One thing to be aware of is that in a single-player game a human playing at level 2 or 3 can be fired if they do poorly enough.
+One thing to be aware of is that in a single-player game a human at level 2 or 3 can be fired if they do poorly enough.

 **Astronaut/Cosmonaut Selection**